 His team began with many meta-analyzes of the consequences of consuming various amounts of specific types of meals, such as red meat, dairy or fruit.
 These results were then integrated with the information on global mortality and what individuals currently eat to estimate the impact of a permanent diet change.

 At the table you do not get old

 The most optimistic lifespan extensions are based on a diet that aims to maximize health benefits.
 This optimized diet excludes red or processed meat, sugary drinks, dairy and egg consumption, and snacking during meals.

 The team also looked at a "feasible" diet somewhere between the typical Western diet and the more "optimized" one.

 Some examples of the effects of eliminating red meat and dairy products

 If a 20-year-old now (and permanently) switched from a typical Western diet to an optimized diet without red meat and dairy products, he would get the most benefit, living on average.
 13 years older.
 For a woman, the equivalent figures are 11 years older.
 Eighty-year-olds of either sex would reap the least benefits, living approx three more years with the optimized diet.
 Throw them away.

 And that's not all

-The study's premise is solid and well thought-out, highlighting the paramount importance of diet to our overall health.
+The premise of the study is solid and well thought out, highlighting the fundamental importance of diet on our overall health.